About the Authors

 Some links in this article are Amazon affiliate links.
 If you buy through them we earn a small commission at no extra cost to you.
 We only recommend products we genuinely rate.

 Right, baby nests.
 You've probably seen them everywhere — Instagram, the NCT WhatsApp group, on every "must-have newborn list" that exists.
-They look gorgeous.
-Baby looks blissfully cosy in one.
+A baby nest for newborn use especially gets talked up constantly in the early weeks — they look gorgeous, baby looks blissfully cosy in one, and everyone seems to swear by them.
 And then someone in a parenting forum says "actually, are they even safe?" and suddenly you're not sure what to think.

 We've been there.
 When my first was about three weeks old, I'd already set up a beautiful little nest in the living room so she'd have somewhere to lie while I managed to eat a meal with both hands.
 Then I read one alarming headline and spent forty minutes down a rabbit hole of conflicting advice, by the end of which I'd somehow ended up reading about flat head syndrome and had completely forgotten what I was originally looking for.